Summer Camp Policies

 COVID-19 HEALTH & SAFETY PLANS

-All Staff will be First Aid & CPR certified in addition to be trained on recognizing Covid-19 related symptoms.
+All Staff will be First Aid & CPR certified in addition to being trained on recognizing Covid-19 related symptoms.

 COHORTS / GROUP SEPARATION & PROTECTION

-Campers will be assigned in groups of no more than 10 campers and 3 staff members - this will be their specific cohort.
-Campers will remain with their cohort for the duration of the camp week and not intermingle with other cohorts.
-Each cohort will have a designated indoor classroom utilized only by their group in addition to the use of outdoor classroom spaces.
-The outdoor classroom space use will be prioritized over indoor, weather & program type permitting.
-Activities throughout the day will be limited to those where social distancing can be maintained.
+Campers will be assigned to small groups of 10-15 campers and 2-3 staff members - this will be their specific cohort.
+Campers will remain with their cohort for the duration of the camp week.
+Outdoor classroom spaces will be utilized and prioritized over indoor whenever possible, weather & program type permitting.
+Activities throughout the day will be designed keeping social distancing in mind.

 CLOSE CONTACT TRACING